-The Leica Digilux 3 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in September 2006 and January 2016.
+The Leica Digilux 3 and the Olympus PEN-F are two digital cameras that were announced, respectively, in September 2006 and January 2016.
 The Digilux 3 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (29 percent) than the Leica Digilux 3.
 Moreover, the PEN-F is markedly lighter (30 percent) than the Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (Digilux 3) and the Micro Four Thirds Lens Catalog (PEN-F).
 Mirrorless cameras, such as the PEN-F, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.